Hitchin: Nearby settlements

 Ickleford is a village situated on the northern outskirts of Hitchin, and to the south are St Ippolyts, Charlton and Gosmore.
 The nearest towns are Letchworth, Baldock, Stevenage and Luton.

 Notable people

 Filmography

 Mike Leigh's 1982 film Home Sweet Home for BBC Television was set in Hitchin.

 Part of the 2010 BBC TV series Just William was filmed at the British Schools Museum.

 Scenes from the BBC drama series Doctor Foster were filmed in Hitchin.

 The Channel 4 science fiction TV series Humans was also filmed in the town.

+BBC One "Lens" idents have been filmed at Windmill Hill in Hitchin.

+Scenes from 2022 film My Policeman were filmed at Hitchin Swimming Centre.

+In September 2023, scenes from series 2 of the ITV drama Tell Me Everything were filmed in Hitchin; locations included Windmill Hill and outside St Mary's Church.

 Media

-The town is served by Heart Hertfordshire (originally BOB FM) on 106.9 FM.
+Local news and television programmes are provided by BBC East and ITV Anglia.
+Television signals are received from the Sandy Heath TV transmitter.
+The town's local radio stations are BBC Three Counties Radio on 95.5 FM and Heart Hertfordshire (originally BOB FM) on 106.9 FM.
+The local newspapers are The Comet and Hertfordshire Mercury.